ServiceNow

 Import entities from ServiceNow

-Enable automated discovery of domains for ServiceNow
+Enable automated import of domains for ServiceNow

 The automatic sync runs daily at 2 p.m.
 UTC.